Air Canada suspends restart plans after flight attendants union defies return to work order

-TORONTO (AP) — Air Canada said it suspended plans to restart operations on Sunday after the union representing 10,000 flight attendants said it will defy a return to work order.
-The strike was already affecting about 130,000 travelers around the world per day during the peak summer travel season.
+TORONTO (AP) — Air Canada suspended plans to restart operations Sunday after the union representing 10,000 flight attendants said it will defy a return to work order.
+The strike was already affecting about 130,000 travelers per day during the peak summer travel season.

 The Canada Industrial Relations Board ordered airline staff back to work by 2 p.m.
 Sunday after the government intervened and Air Canada said it planned to resume flights Sunday evening.